Balotelli courts more controversy with gun photo

 The 23-year-old's poor performance in the 1-0 defeat by Uruguay that sent Italy home, during which he was booked after kneeing Alvaro Pereira in the back of the head and substituted at halftime, particularly angered the fans.

-After stepping down as Italy coach Cesare Prandelli also criticized Balotelli, saying he was not "a champion".
+After stepping down as Italy coach Cesare Prandelli also criticised Balotelli, saying he was not "a champion".

 "If he wants to become a champion he has to live in the real world and not his own virtual reality," Prandelli said on Tuesday.